-Planning will involve consultation between the teacher, SENDCo and parents/carers to agree any adjustments, interventions and support that are required; the impact on progress, development and or behaviour that is expected and a clear date for review.
+Planning will involve consultation between the class/subject teacher(s) [in secondary schools this must include the pupil's English teacher], SENDCo and parents/carers to agree any adjustments, interventions and support that are required; the impact on progress, development and or behaviour that is expected and a clear date for review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to the progress at home.
 All those working with the pupil, including support staff, will be informed of the pupil's individual needs, the support that is being provided, any particular teaching strategies/approaches that are being employed and the expected outcomes.

-The agreed plan will be drawn up and shared with relevant staff and parents/carers.
+The agreed plan will be drawn up by the SENDCo and shared with relevant staff and parents/carers.
 Clear targets and information will be stored on the plan.
 At St David's C of E Primary School we call these plans Individual Education Plans (IEPs).
+In Secondaries plans are provided for pupils with EHCPs.